Skip to main content

 Absolutely

 This was the most damaging statement in my opinion.
 Without any chance to reply, a senior Police officer had just said “no doubt about it, they are guilty”.
 Wow.
 It went on and on and on.
-At this point I was mentally updating my CV (best case) and wondering how I’d survive in prison (worst case).
+At this point I was mentally updating my CV (best case) and wondering how a pretty boy like me would survive in prison (worst case).

 They even advised existing and previous customers to call Action Fraud because their credit card details were at risk.
 Apparently we weren’t just doing some risky marketing, we were actively stealing payment details for criminal purposes.
 In 10 minutes, equipped with incorrect information and a bit of self righteousness they tried very hard to ruin the business.